ds5110/faces/svc.md

 Little preprocessing is needed given the bounding box and landmarks.
 It’s also more interpretable as we know the meaning of the predictors.

-Bellow is the confusion matrix of classification.
+Below is the confusion matrix of classification.

 <img src="figs/SVC_geometric_value.png">